complexvariables/RationalFunctionApproximation.jl/docs/src/convergence.md

 When a singularity is very close to the approximation domain, it can cause stagnation and a large number of bad-pole failures:

 ```@example convergence
-f = x -> tanh(3000*(x - 1/5))
+f = x -> tanh(3000*(x - 1//5))
 r = approximate(f, unit_interval, stats=true)
 convergenceplot(r)
 ```

 This effect is thought to be mainly due to roundoff and conditioning of the problem.
-If we use more accurate floating-point arithmetic, we can see that the AAA convergence continues steadily  past the previous plateau:
+If we use more accurate floating-point arithmetic, we can see that the AAA convergence continues steadily past the previous plateau.
+In the following, we apply `Double64` arithmetic, having used exact rational numbers already in the definition of `f`:

 ```@example convergence
-using DoubleFloats
+using DoubleFloats, ComplexRegions
-r = approximate(f, unit_interval, float_type=Double64, stats=true)
+r = approximate(f, Segment{Double64}(-1, 1), stats=true)
 convergenceplot(r)
 ```